 6.3.1 Adding Static Routes

 You can add static routes to the WebMux using the Web GUI or through the Command Line Interface (CLI).
-From the Web GUI, click on the "network" menu, then click on the "routing table" button on the left.
+From the Web GUI, hover the mouse over the "network" menu, then click on the "routing table" button.